 Any suspicions of prior accident damage can often be confirmed by getting a vehicle history report.
 These comprehensive reports use the vehicle identification number (commonly referred to as the VIN) and should disclose any incidents that would have triggered insurance involvement.
 CARFAX is the best known purveyor of vehicle reports, but there’s plenty of other options as well such as Autocheck.
 You can learn about the differences between Autocheck Vs. CARFAX with our handy guide.

 So how do you obtain a vehicle history report?
-Used car listings on iSeeCars.com, be sure to look at a car’s VIN report, which will often link to a free CARFAX report when provided by the dealer.
-Otherwise, a CARFAX report costs $29.99 for a single report, but can be cheaper if you purchase multiple reports at once, while an Autocheck report costs $24.99.
-The VIN report will also provide you with important information about the car to complement the CARFAX report such as listing history, pricing analysis, and projected depreciation.
+Used car listings on iSeeCars.com include a free VIN check, which often links to a free CARFAX or Autocheck report when provided by the dealer.
+Otherwise, a CARFAX report costs $39.99 for a single report, but can be cheaper if you purchase multiple reports at once, while an Autocheck report costs $24.99.
+The VIN report will also provide you with important information about the car to complement the CARFAX report, such as listing history, pricing analysis, and projected depreciation.
 The report can also be accessed via the iSeeCars VIN Report app, available for iOS and Android, which allows users to instantly view the comprehensive report while browsing the used car lot after scanning the vehicle’s VIN barcode.

 Double check that the odometer readout is what the salesman or private seller is claiming.
 There shouldn’t be any shenanigans with actual tampering - that old trick of shady used car dealers isn’t quite as easy to do nowadays, what with the digital readouts found in modern cars - but you want to make sure the dealership isn’t trying to bait you into looking at a car with more mileage than they may have initially claimed.